-Nipah virus (NiV) infection is a newly emerging zoonosis, a disease which can be transmitted to humans from animals,that causes severe rapid, fatal respiratory and neurologic disease in both humans and animals.
-The natural host of the virus are fruit bats of the Pteropodidae Family, Pteropus genus but they are symptomless carriers..
-The organism which causes Nipah Virus encephalitis is an RNA or Ribonucleic acid virus of the family Paramyxoviridae, genus Henipavirus, and is closely related to Hendra virus.
+Nipah virus (NiV) infection is a newly emerging zoonosis, a disease which can be transmitted to humans from animals, that causes severe rapid, fatal respiratory and neurologic disease in both humans and animals.
+The natural host of the virus are fruit bats of the Pteropodidae Family, and the Pteropus genus but they are symptomless carriers… The organism which causes Nipah Virus encephalitis is an RNA or Ribonucleic acid virus of the family Paramyxoviridae, genus Henipavirus, and is closely related to Hendra virus.

 Due to the migratory habit of the locally abundant fruit bats in South Asia, Nipah outbreaks occur more in this region.
 Previous outbreaks have been reported in India, Bangladesh, Thailand, Cambodia, the Philippines, Laos and Malaysia.
-Before the outbreak in Kerala this month, India has had two outbreaks in West Bengal, in Siiguri in 2001 and in Nadia in 2007.
+Before the outbreak in Kerala in 2018, India had two outbreaks in West Bengal, in Siliguri in 2001 and in Nadia in 2007.
 Both these outbreaks are thought to have been caused by infected bats.

 In fact, there are two distinct strains of the virus; NiVM refers to the strain found in Malaysia and NiVB is the strain found in Bangladesh.
 NiVb is thought to be more pathogenic than NiVM because of its quicker transmission pattern and higher mortality rate.
 Antibodies for the virus have been found in bats in Indonesia, Thailand and Timor-Leste indicating the presence of the virus in these countries but without any spillover into human populations.

 According to a report by WHO “As the flying fox habitat is destroyed by human activity, the bats get stressed and hungry, their immune system gets weaker, their virus load goes up and a lot of virus spills out in their urine and saliva.”
-Hunger and stress in fruit bats resulted in fast multiplication of Nipah viruses inside their bodies.
-Now, overpopulated Nipah viruses inside fruit bats spilled out from their excreta and saliva, and reached humans to kill them.
+Hunger and stress in fruit bats resulted in the fast multiplication of Nipah viruses inside their bodies.
+Now, overpopulated Nipah viruses inside fruit bats spilt out from their excreta and saliva and reached humans to kill them.

-The WHO report further says that seasonal variations may also have a role in virus shedding by flying foxes due to the stressful physiological conditions.
-Evidence of seasonal preference of transmission of Nipah virus was found in a study conducted in Thailand.
-The period between April and June is understood to be the suitable time for Nipah virus outbreak with the month of May showing highest infection.
+The WHO report further says that seasonal variations may also have a role in virus shedding by flying foxes due to stressful physiological conditions.
+Evidence of seasonal preference for transmission of the Nipah virus was found in a study conducted in Thailand.
+The period between April and June is understood to be the suitable time for the Nipah virus outbreak with the month of May showing the highest infection.

-- We can protect themselves by maintaining good personal hygiene and washing their hands after being out in public and before eating.
+- We can protect ourselves by maintaining good personal hygiene and washing our hands after being out in public and before eating.